mbbx6spp/funalgebra/README.md

 # Fun(ctional) Algebra By Example

-I gave a talk at CodeMesh that I wanted to elaborate more in code and this is the examples codebase that emerged.
+I gave a talk at CodeMesh that I wanted to elaborate more in code and this repository contains the examples codebase with some inline documentation and commentary.

-I plan to document the codebase in a serial story telling way in Markdown documents linked to in this README, but I have already started inline documenting the code with some explanations.
+The external markdown based documentation in the README.md is still a work in progress (WIP), so please bear with me.

 ## Prerequisites